 Pray about your’s and your family’s loneliness.
 Bind the spirits of isolation and self-pity that develop through loneliness.
 Release the comfort of the Holy Spirit who lives within you to operate in your lives.
 You need to deal with the causes too.
 While death of your wife caused this, you are still waiting for a marriage.
 Both are hard.

-Ask yourselves: Are you isolating yourself from old friends who loved and cared for you?
+Ask yourself: Are you isolating yourself from old friends who loved and cared for you?
 Do you harbour a superior or unforgiving attitude?
 Are you staying too busy and disconnected from people?
 Have difficult circumstances–such as a tragedy or death–caused you to withdraw from others?
 Are you depressed because you are not doing the right that GOD wants you to do – get right with people?

 We cannot cut off dear ones and then blame God or people for our loneliness.
 If you had a fulfilling and nourishing friendship which you walked away from, you need to make amends.
 Having a pet is good, but it can never replace a human’s care.
 Please restore all broken relationships.
 In it lies your healing – with God and man.
 If your loneliness is because of alienation from someone, seek to restore the relationship through forgiving and seeking forgiveness.
 Develop godly friendships.
 Foster positive relationships with people of both sexes.
 Be more giving.
 Think of others first and reach out.
 People like that are always happier.